 I am fundamentally a lazy bum.
 Therefore, I usually kick and scream when friends try to get me to mobilize for touristic productivity.
 But you know what?
 I always thank them for it in the end.
 Check out what $10 and seven hours buys you in fantastic Mui Ne, Vietnam…

 1. Meet your jeep driver at any of the one hundred tourist kiosks where you booked your trip.
-(I love how easy they make it!
+(I love how easy Southeast Asia makes it!
 Walk two steps and you have another chance to purchase any permutation of tourist transport and packages!)
 In the case of Mui Ne, your driver will speak ABSOLUTELY no English, but will know exactly how to take you and for how long.

 2. The Fairy Stream!